ahsan-codejit/typescript-express-mongodb/README.md

 - npm run start:dev (dev mood)

-server will start with default 3000 port on url http://localhost:3001 It will also create 3 agents into mongodb for demo purpose if all go well.
+server will start with default 3000 port on url http://localhost:3001

 ## Apis
 - GET /api/venture (to get list of ventures)